Command neuron: Modern view

 Many believe that the command neuron concept needs to be reworked in light of the subtleties uncovered by Kupfermann and Weiss' careful methodology.
 Even the Mauthner cell, an archetypal command cell, has been criticized as being neither necessary nor sufficient for the initiation of the C-start response it supposedly governs.
 Command decisions are increasingly seen as being governed by networks of interacting and redundant cells, not simply by single neurons.
 Critics believe that the less restrictive category of "command-like" neurons would repair the flaws in the overly strict Kupfermann and Weiss definition while more accurately classifying the role of single neurons in command decisions.

-Despite Kupfermann and Weiss' scathing critique of the loose fashion with which the command neuron concept was being used in the late 1970s and the resultant abandonment of the concept by some, the command neuron concept is still extant in the most current neurobiological literature.
-Some accept the revisionist "command-like" neuron concept—believing that no neurons exist which can satisfy the strictures outlined in "The Command Neuron Concept".
+Despite Kupfermann and Weiss' scathing critique of the relative fashion with which the command neuron concept was being used in the late 1970s and the resultant abandonment of the concept by some, the command neuron concept is still extant in the most current neurobiological literature.
+Some accept the revisionist "command-like" neuron concept—believing that no neurons exist which can satisfy the strictures outlined in "The Command Neuron Concept" to embed neurons inclusively.
 Others cling to the use of the original command neuron concept as useful, rejecting the Kupfermann and Weiss strictures, and using less stringent definitions of the term (most seem to believe that there is a spectrum of pre-motor command organization: from parallel distributed networks on the one end, to command neurons on the other).